TypeDrop

 challenge.ts

-// Key types & main function signatures at a glance
+// Key types & main function signature at a glance

 }